In This Article

-According to Ayurveda, the best sleep position is on the left side!
+According to Ayurveda, it’s best to sleep on your left side.
 The left side of the body is completely different than the right side.
 While I know it may sound strange, there is both time-tested wisdom and exciting new science that emphasizes the left side for rest, sleep, and very real health and longevity benefits.

 How You Sleep Matters